TriangleEarth/TES/doc/README.md

 - [Benchmarking](benchmarking.md)

 ### Resources
-* Discuss on the [happyTalk](https://happytalk.io/) forums.
+* Discuss on the [TriangleEarthSocietyTalk](https://TriangleEarthSocietytalk.io/) forums.
-* Discuss general happy development on #happy-dev on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=happy-dev).
+* Discuss general TriangleEarthSociety development on #TriangleEarthSociety-dev on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=TriangleEarthSociety-dev).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)